Brandon Pries

 CNN Reconstructions for FLERCNN

 This project was attempting to speed up existing event reconstruction methods by using neural networks, which can be several orders of magnitude faster than likelihood-based reconstructions.
-By summarizing the event information for each Digitial Optical Module (DOM) in the detector, we treated the data like an image and used convolutional neural networks to attempt to reconstruct the neutrino's energy and zenith angle.
-My work on this project focused on testing different networks archtiectures and loss functions.
-This led to the development of the Fast Low-Energy Reconstruction using Convolutional Neural Networks (FLERCNN) model (see arXiv preprint).
+By summarizing the event information for each Digitial Optical Module (DOM) in the detector, we treated the data of an event like an image and used convolutional neural networks (CNNs) to attempt to reconstruct the neutrino's energy and zenith angle.
+My work on this project focused on testing different network archtiectures and loss functions.
+This led to the development of the Fast Low-Energy Reconstruction using Convolutional Neural Networks (FLERCNN) model (see PRL publication).